 2. Don’t take check-in luggage

-By only taking carry on luggae with you on holiday, you will avoid waiting at check-in, and then avoid waiting again at the luggage carrosel on arrival.
+By only taking carry-on luggage with you on holiday, you will avoid waiting at check-in, and then avoid waiting again at the luggage carousel on arrival.

-With shortages of airport staff, there have been reports of delays getting the luggage loaded onto the luggage carrosel and well as reports of luggage not even being loaded on the plane, and arriving days later in destination.
+With shortages of airport staff, there have been reports of delays getting the luggage loaded onto the luggage carrousel and well as reports of luggage not even being loaded on the plane, and arriving days later in the destination.

-If you arrive at your destination without your luggage, then the airline is obliged to courrier your luggage to you.
+If you arrive at your destination without your luggage, then the airline is obliged to courier your luggage to you.
 But this could take a couple of days.

 This takes me back to the 1980s when there were problems with baggage handlers.
 I remember arriving in Mallorca, and our cases not making the flight.

-So the advice for you is the same was given us many years ago.
+So the advice for you is the same as was given to us many years ago.

-This is my most important of my airport travel tips.
-So remember to pack in your hand lugage:
+This is the most important of my airport travel tips.
+So remember to pack in your hand luggage: